kunitoki/yup/README.md

 ## Community Engagement
 Join our growing community and contribute to the YUP project.
 Connect with us and other YUP developers:
 - **GitHub:** [YUP Repository](https://github.com/kunitoki/yup)

+> [!IMPORTANT]
+> We are looking for collaborators to bring forward the framework!

 ## Contributing
 Interested in contributing?
 Here's how you can help: